Aietes/node-red-contrib-harmony/README.md

 A Harmony **Hub** needs to be selected from the list or created by clicking on the edit button.
 The Harmony Hub **IP** address can be autodetected by clicking on the search button in the configuration node.

-An **Activity** that is set up on the Harmony Hub needs to be provided, it's identified by its *ID*.
-Clicking on the search button loads the available activities from the provided **Hub**, which can then be selected from a dropdown list.
-Switching back to the imput field will show the *ID* in the field.
-The **Label** field below will show the **Activity** label.
+An **Activity** or **Device** that is set up on the Harmony Hub needs to be selected.
+The dropdown loads available activities and devices automatically, if needed the list can be refreshed by clicking on the refresh button next to the dropdown.
+Selecting an activity or device changes the available commands below, therefore you'll need to reselect a command below.

-A **Command** from the selected **Activity** needs to be provided, it's a stanza *query*.
-Clicking on the search button loads the available commands from the provided **Activity**, that can then be selected from a list.
-Switching back to the input field will show the *query* string in the field.
+A **Command** needs to be selected.
+The dropdown loads available commands for the selected activity or device automatically, if needed the list can be refreshed by clicking on the refresh button next to the dropdown.

 The **Repeat** field allows for the command to be repeated.
 The default is *1*, meaning the command is send once.
 For example entering *10* will send the command exactly 10 times.
 This can be helpful when using commands for volume or channels.